AICoE/disk-failure-prediction/README.md

 ### Project Description:

 Although the Backblaze data has already been made available in its entirety [here](https://www.backblaze.com/b2/hard-drive-test-data.html), our goal is to provide a dataset with some basic preprocessing done to make it more manageable and easier to work with out of the gate.
-We hope to mirror the sentiment noted on Yann Lecun’s MNIST website and prepare the BackBlaze data in such a way that it is, “a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting”.
+We hope to mirror the sentiment noted on Yann Lecun’s MNIST website and prepare the Backblaze data in such a way that it is, “a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting”.

 In addition, we also define a specific problem that we would like the community to solve with this data set.
 Namely, **given the previous 6 days of data, accurately predict the value of SMART metric 1 ‘Read Error Rate’ for the following day**.